tyboifly/tyboifly.github.io/src/content/spec/about.md

 # About

-Tyson graduated from the University of Washington (Seattle) in 2024 with a Bachelor’s degree in Mechanical Engineering.
-He joined the lab as a research intern after taking a dynamics course taught by Dr. Kurt, where he discovered his interest in medical imaging and exploring the biomechanical properties of the brain.
-Tyson is an NSF GRFP Honorable Mention and a finalist in the 2024 SB3C BS Student Paper Competition.
-Currently, he is a Ph.D. student at the University of Washington under the supervision of Dr. Kurt.
-His research focuses on utilizing advanced MRI imaging modalities and datasets to gain a holistic understanding of the brain’s biomechanical behavior.
+hi, i'm tyson!

+i'm a graduate from the university of washington with a bs in mechEng.

+i'm interested in utlizing advanced medical imaging modalities to generate large datasets to explore and characterize the biomechanical properties of the brain, aiming to contribute to a comprehensive understanding of its structural and functional dynamics! (woo a mouthful there 😅)